The Top Five Things Putting You At Risk For Varicose Veins

 Diabetes usually takes the spotlight here, but there are other problems that can result from having all that extra weight — including the appearance of varicose veins.

 Being overweight puts a lot of additional pressure on your veins.
-And that pressure can lead to varicose veins.
+And that pressure can lead to these kinds of veins.

-But here’s the tricky part: most people who suffer from varicose veins are able to discover they have these nasty veins because they can see the veins bulging, and immediately know that something is wrong.
+But here’s the tricky part: most people who suffer from these types of veins are able to discover they have these nasty veins because they can see the veins bulging, and immediately know that something is wrong.

 Obese people, on the other hand, have more trouble noticing their swollen veins due to the excess fat they have.
 That fat hides the veins from being as noticeable as they are in non-obese people.